Delphinium andersonii A.Gray

 Bloom Time: Summer

 Delphinium andersonii is an erect perennial plant that grows up to 20 inches (50 cm) tall.
 It has small leaves on long petioles with the leaf blades divided into long finger-like lobes.
 A cylindrical inflorescence of flowers occupies the top of the slender stem.
-Each flower is up to 1.6 inches (4 cm) wide, with a spur up to 0.8 inches (2 cm)long.
+Each flower is up to 1.6 inches (4 cm) across, with an up to 0.8 inches (2 cm) long spur.
 The flowers usually have sepals of a brilliant dark blue, with the lower two petals the same color and the upper two petals white.
-Some individuals have sepals and petals of very light purple or blue to almost white.
+Some specimens have sepals and petals of very light purple or blue to almost white.
 The anthers are often yellow.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 Grow Delphiniums in a sunny area with consistently moist soil.
 Don't let them dry out.
 Mulch helps retain moisture and keeps roots cool.
 The performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
 Soil should be well-draining.

 Care of Delphinium should include regular fertilization in spring when the plant begins to grow and during the flowering period.
 Work in well-composted organic material such as rotted cow manure, or use a basic 10-10-10 granular fertilizer.
 Yellowing foliage or stunted growth often indicates the plant needs more fertilizer.